Understanding Sleep Problems -- Diagnosis and Treatment

 Pregnancy and Sleep

 Pregnant women who experience insomnia during pregnancy may find relief by taking afternoon naps, drinking warm milk, or taking a warm (not hot) bath before bedtime.
 Exercise during the day should help, too.
-Expectant mothers may find it more comfortable to sleep on one side, with pillows supporting the head, abdomen, and topside knee.
+Expectant mothers may find it more comfortable to sleep on one side, with pillows supporting the head, abdomen, and between the knees.
 If you're pregnant, never take sleeping pills or herbal remedies without talking with your doctor first.

 Often, naps help relieve the sleepiness of narcolepsy.
 Your doctor may also prescribe stimulants such as Ritalin or dextroamphetamine to make you more alert during the day.
-Provigil (modafinil) and Nuvigil (Armodafinil) are new wakefulness-promoting medicines that have less addiction risk or abuse potential than other traditional stimulants.
+Provigil (modafinil) and Nuvigil (armodafinil) are new wakefulness-promoting drugs that have less addiction risk or abuse potential than other traditional stimulants.
 Antidepressants may be used to treat cataplexy (sudden loss of muscle control) or feelings of paralysis upon waking.
-Xyrem is approved to treat excessive daytime sleepiness and sudden loss of muscle tone (cataplexy) caused by narcolepsy.
+Xyrem (sodium oxybate) is approved to treat excessive daytime sleepiness and sudden loss of muscle tone (cataplexy) caused by narcolepsy.

 Restless Legs Syndrome

 Restless legs syndrome is a treatable condition.
-Cutting your caffeine intake may help.
+Cutting caffeine intake may help.
 Other self-help measures may include a warm bath or relaxation exercises before bed.
 Hot or cold packs on your legs may provide relief.
-Several effective medications are available (including Horizant, Klonopin, Mirapex, Neupro, and Requip), but they may have side effects that should be discussed with your doctor.
+Several effective medications are available -- including Horizant (gabapentin enacarbil), Klonopin (clonazepam), Mirapex (pramipexole), Neupro (rotigotine), and Requip (ropinirole) -- but they may have side effects that should be discussed with your doctor.

 Nightmares and Night Terrors

 If your child has a nightmare or night terror, the best medicine is comfort.
-If the dreams recur frequently, talk with your child's doctor about the problem.
+If the dreams recur frequently or are severe, talk with your child's doctor about the problem.

 Studies show that older adults who exercise and keep active sleep better than those who don't.
 Elderly people who don't sleep well at night may find afternoon naps helpful.
 However, excessive naps will disrupt sleep at night.
 Getting adequate light during the day, particularly in the morning, can help.